cpm-cmake/CPM.cmake/README.md

 CPMAddPackage("uri@version#tag")
 ```

-In the shorthand syntax if the URI is of the form `user/name` or `gh:user/name`, it is interpreted as GitHub URI and converted to `https://github.com/user/name.git`.
+In the shorthand syntax if the URI is of the form `gh:user/name`, it is interpreted as GitHub URI and converted to `https://github.com/user/name.git`.
+If the URI is of the form `gl:user/name`, it is interpreted as a [GitLab](https://gitlab.com/explore/) URI and coverted to `https://gitlab.com/user/name.git`.
 Otherwise the URI used verbatim as a git URL.

 After calling `CPMAddPackage` or `CPMFindPackage`, the following variables are defined in the local scope, where `<dependency>` is the name of the dependency.